 For more information on programming requirements for the NASA@ My Library program, please visit the Guidelines page.

 During the NASA@ My Library program selected libraries will be invited to collaborate with a network of NASA Subject Matter Experts to serve as program speakers and active participants in ongoing community dialogue on STEM learning and engagement.
 These Subject Matter Experts are STEM-focused professionals from NASA-funded centers and institutions, as well as individuals within each region that can collaborate on programs with the chosen libraries throughout the NASA@ My Library project.
+NASA SMEs (specifically those identified via the Solar System Ambassadors Program and the Night Sky Network) typically do not charge speaker fees or honoraria, however they may require reimbursement of travel expenses.
 Below is a list of potential collaborators:

 http://www.nasa.gov/about/speakers/nasa-speakers-howto.html Through the NASA Speakers Bureau, libraries may request a presentation about NASA’s human space exploration, rockets, or aeronautics programs.